WeDevelop-ARG/ui-ux-training-program/content/block-2/empathize-with-the-user.md

 ### Bonus

-These are some books I consider very good ones for you to read.
+These are some books & articles I consider very good ones for you to read.
 I'm leaving the links I have here, or you can search them on the web.

+- The emotionl design manifesto https://uxdesign.cc/the-emotional-design-manifesto-7cfdbd2d55e9
 - The art of empathy - Karla McLaren
 - Emotional Design - Donald Norman
 - Interviewing Users - Rosenfeld https://drive.google.com/open?id=1qJyyG7g3h0Esrb6Tqc8xfFTZhUFJPpbF